*Colorism is written about on this date in c 1500. Colorism is discrimination based on skin color, also known as shadeism.

 European orchestration of the Middle Passage, followed by their late 19th-century colonization of Africa, created a system of racial hierarchy and a race-based ideology.
 This led to a structure of domination that privileged whites over blacks.
 Biological differences in skin color were used to justify the enslavement and oppression of Africans and Native Americans, leading to the development of a social hierarchy that placed whites at the top and blacks at the bottom.
 Slaves with lighter complexion were allowed to engage in less strenuous tasks, like domestic duties, while darker-skinned slaves participated in hard labor, which was more than likely done outdoors.

 Blacks with a partial white heritage were seen to be smarter and superior to dark-skinned blacks.
-As a result, they were given broader opportunities for education and the acquisition of land and property.
-Colorism was a device used by the white colonists to create a division between the Africans and further the idea that being as close to white as possible was the ideal image.
+As a result, they were given broader opportunities for education and acquiring land and property.
+Colorism was a device used by the white colonists to create a division between the Africans and further, the idea that being as close to white as possible was the ideal image.
 One of the first forms of colorism was the white slave owners deciding that only the light-skinned slaves would work in the house while the darker ones were subjected to the harsh conditions of the fields.
 This led to a clear division between the slaves.

 There were tests to determine who was light enough to work in the house and sometimes get special privileges.
 One of these tests was the brown paper bag test.
 If people's skins were darker than a brown paper bag, they were deemed too dark to work in the house.
 The skin tests were not just used by white people who tried to differentiate between Black people; Black people also used them.
 In addition to the bag test, the comb and the door tests were also used.
 The comb test measured the kinkiness of a person's hair.
 The objective was for the comb to pass through the hair without stopping.
 The door test was popular in some African American clubs and churches.
 The people in charge of those clubs and churches would paint their doors a certain shade of brown, similar to the bag test, and if people were darker than the doors, they were not admitted into the establishments.